Find Trade Colleges

 Best Michigan Schools for Affordable Quality for an Associate in Construction Trades

-In-state tuition fees for undergraduate students at Northern Michigan University are $12,948 per year.
+The average tuition and fees for an in-state undergraduate at Northern Michigan University are $12,948 a year.

-Alpena Community College also took the #2 spot in our Best Construction Trades Associate Degree Trade Schools in Michigan rankings.
+Alpena Community College did well in our overall quality rankings, too.
+It placed #2 on our Best Construction Trades Associate Degree Trade Schools in Michigan list.

-Explore all the Best Value Construction Trades Schools in the Great Lakes Area or other specific states within that region.
+Explore all the Best Value Construction Trades Colleges in the Great Lakes Area or other specific states within that region.

 Construction Trades Majors to Study